amoerie/HtmlBuilders/README.md

 	new HtmlTag("div").Data(new { test = "data test", test2 = "data test 2", test3 = "data test 3" });
 ```

-Have I mentioned that HtmlTag implements IDictionary<string,string>?
+HtmlTag implements IDictionary<string,string>!
 Thats right, every HtmlTag can be used as a dictionary to manipulate
 its attributes.
 It also allows for some language sugar:

 ```c#